 An ex-pupil of Jose Luis’s introduced me to him and a small slice of his extended family.
 One Sunday they descended on my masia in a light swarm, scattering warmth, honey and goodwill: Jose Luis and his partner of 40 years, Antonia, Toni and Maria, and their two children.
 We had an impromptu meal, a good laugh, and then they left.
 I swear a swarm of bees followed Toni.

 He left behind a pot of honey that cured my dry lips within hours.
-I emailed him and asked if I could take some photos and thus it happened that last Saturday I rose at 6am to drive for 2 hours up beyond Vistabella, down the other side of Penyagolosa and through the mountain tunnel to Alcalá de la Selva in Tereul where he and Maria met me.
+I emailed him and asked if I could take some photos and thus it happened that one Saturday I rose at 6am to drive for 2 hours up beyond Vistabella, down the other side of Penyagolosa and through the mountain tunnel to Alcalá de la Selva in Tereul where he and Maria met me.
 The scenery was spectacular.

 I was a bit nervous and had no idea what to expect.
 Having been told that bees are drawn to dark objects, I decided that perhaps a white iPhone might be a better tool this day.
 However once I was dressed from top to toe in white, including white leather gardening gloves, I realized this was not on.
 No way I could operate a touch operated mobile in this get up, in fact, quite hard to work any camera.